 Lifesize Badger taxidermy mount.
-Thick winter plush fur with very nice coloring and big claws.
-Head is turned to the animal's left and mouth is closed.
+Thick winter plush fur with very nice lighter than usual coloring and big claws.
+Head is turned to the animal's right and mouth is closed.
 Facial detailing is accurate and expertly done.
 The quality of this taxidermy mount is rated as Excellent.
 Great addition to the collection and an interesting piece for the home, office, or trophy room.
 The perfect gift for any fan of a Badger sports team.

 - Product Rating: Excellent